IvanNece/Detection-of-Anomalies-with-Localization/PIPELINE.md

     - Train a single PaDiM model on `global_train`.
     - Save models as `patchcore_global` and `padim_global`.

+#### Step 8.2: Threshold Calibration (Per-Class)
+- [x] **IMPORTANT**: Although we have ONE global model, we calibrate **separate thresholds** for each class on their respective Val-clean sets.
+- [x] This is the **Model-Unified** approach (not Absolute-Unified).
+- [x] Rationale: Allows fair comparison with per-class models by optimizing thresholds per class.

-#### Step 8.2: Evaluation of Global Model
+#### Step 8.3: Evaluation of Global Model
-- [x] Evaluate on Test-Clean for each class separately (using the same Global Model).
+- [x] Evaluate on Test-Clean for each class separately (using the same Global Model + per-class thresholds).
 - [x] **Analysis**:
     - Quantify the performance gap (F1/AUROC) vs. Per-Class models.
     - Test the hypothesis from [You et al., 2022] regarding "identical shortcut" and distribution complexity.
-    - Visualize if anomalies in one class (e.g., Hazelnut cracks) are mistaken for normal features from another class (e.g., Carpet texture).
+    - Cross-class confusion analysis: Do normals from Class A trigger anomaly threshold for Class B?
+    - T-SNE visualization of feature space mixing.

 ---